 Of course, before this all happened I had to put new brake shoes on the rear brakes which resulted in my hands getting dirty like a real man.
 Of course then I took a picture for social media like any real man does…

 We arrived at our AirBnB in Romney, West Virginia and were met with a basket of homemade rhubarb muffins, homemade French bread, sharp cheese, wine and a fridge stocked with bacon, eggs, milk, and orange juice.
 We felt spoiled!
 Of course, being fine Christian folk we didn’t drink the wine… all… at once.
-We got situated and then went on over to Mt Storm where our patriarchal lands were beckoning us.
+We got situated and then went over to Mt Storm where our patriarchal lands were beckoning us.
 We had a great weekend!

 Several days before we left for West Virginia I found an 8″ long half inch spike in my rear tire.
 I was pondering the physics of how that’s even possible to achieve but my dad, a seasoned truck driver, said, “Yup, that’s where nails always end up.
-The front tire flings the nails off the ground and then the rear tire drives over the.
+The front tire flings the nails off the ground and then the rear tire drives over them.
 Rear trailer tires always get the nails.”

 I plugged the hole with three tire plugs.
 Three!
-That’s a little excessive you may be saying.
-Don’t worry, I used my brother-in-law’s patch kit so it didn’t cost me a cent.
+“That’s a little excessive,” you may be saying.
+Don’t worry!
+I used my brother-in-law’s patch kit so it didn’t cost me a cent.
 I was a little concerned about the reliability of three plugs all hanging out in the same hole.
 I thought maybe they would get into mischief and start daring each other to abandon ship.
-Sure enough, on the morning we were planning on coming home the tire was half flat!
-One of the plugs was sucked out of the tire from the tremendous horsepower of our Didge Caravan and was flung into the weeds of some highway between here and there.
-Fortunately the leak was slow and allowed us to get home without any more air fill ups.
+Sure enough, on the morning of our departure the tire was half flat!
+One of the plugs was sucked out of the tire from the tremendous horsepower of our Dodge Caravan and was flung into the weeds of some highway between here and there.
+Fortunately the leak was slow and allowed us to get home without any spare tire required.